EuropeHost/dcpic.eu/README.md

 ---
 you have to run `php artisan storage:link` to be able to use the internal storage as in the public/storage folder

-create your discord application at https://discord.com/developers/applications <br>
+create your discord application at https://discord.com/developers/applications <hr>
 requires php 8.1 or newer

 you will have to change `upload_max_filesize` and `post_max_size` in php.ini